mainmatter/playbook/project-flow/consulting/README.md

 ### Application Review

-In most consulting projects, our consultants will directly work on one or more pre-existing applications.
+In most consulting projects, our consultants will work on one or more pre-existing applications.
 This requires good familiarity with the codebase of these applications to be most effective.
 We usually recommend our consultants take a little extra time at the beginning of a project familiarizing themselves